About Ivan GrigorovThis author has not yet filled in any details.

 Ballroom Dance Can Help Anyone Express Themselves Dancing can help those on the go find balance through artistic expression.
 As the summer comes to a close, many have geared up for the start of school, work - or both! - for themselves and for family members.
 This combination of undeniable stress can bring about a wide range of mental and physical issues.
 A lack of a proper artistic outlet for anyone who’s just trying to keep up in today’s world, can actually intensify the effects of stress on the body.
 Four tips on how ballroom dance can serve as an ideal form of expression.
 As a proven stress-buster, the artistic element in dancing can help anyone: Unleash A New Skill-Set Having an artistic outlet one can be proud of challenges the brain in a positive way.
 Because ballroom dance helps dancers of any level (beginner, intermediate, and advanced) develop a sense of musicality through movement, a series of neurological processes take place that enable artistic expression that builds upon itself.
 Enhance Verbal And Non-Verbal Communication The enhancement of these skills has been directly linked to improved ability in navigating through a variety of social situations.
 Developing an eased demeanor through dance as a form of expression can considerably improve confidence and relieve social anxiety, thus reducing stress.
 Express Themselves As They Exercise Let’s face it: not everyone has the time or resources to write, paint, practice playing an instrument, etc. Ballroom dance can serve a dual purpose as it serves as a mode of expression and is excellent exercise.
 In other words, dancing can serve as a one-stop shop for physical activity and artistic expression for those who value their time.
 Love Others Better That’s right: art can help an individual be a more loving and caring person.
 Many [...]

-ORIGIN OF BALLROOM DANCES Passionate Partners: A History of Modern Ballroom Dance Ballroom dancing is a world of class, tradition, and passion.
+ORIGIN OF BALLROOM DANCES A History of Modern Ballroom Dance update 03-19-2020 Ballroom dancing is a world of class, tradition, and passion.
 There is a great history behind ballroom dancing, both competitively and recreational speaking.
-"Ball" is derived from the Latin word “ballare” which means “to dance.”
-Modern ballroom dancing comprises of the "International" and "American" dance styles, and they are foxtrot, viennese waltz, waltz, tango, quickstep, cha-cha, rumba, swing, bolero, mambo.
+“Ball” is derived from the Latin word “ballare” which means “to dance.”
+Modern ballroom dancing comprises of the “International” and “American” dance styles.
 These dances are famous all over the world, and they are not only performed in social gatherings, but in competitions as well.
 The Origins Ballroom dancing traces its origins to the early 20th century, when the West End establishments were developing the art of ballroom dancing.
 The world’s leading board for ballroom dance examinations, the Imperial Society of Teachers of Dancing (ISTD), was established in 1904.
-There were some notable people who were instrumental in the development and promotion of modern ballroom dance including Josephine Bradley, the 'First Lady' and world class champion of ballroom dance; GK Anderson who founded the English style; Lady Humphries who helped establish the Modern Ballroom Dance Faculty of the Imperial Society; and Alex Moore who contributed to the writing of Technique of Ballroom Dancing.
-The Closed Hold The dance moves in modern ballroom dancing have now been standardized, and presently, a dancer needs to pass several levels to be considered a master of ballroom dance.
-This is because ballroom dances are intricate, and they contain specific techniques, tempos, vocabularies, and rhythms, which take time to learn.
-Although every ballroom dance style has its own particular aesthetics and rhythms, they still have a commonality that makes them somewhat similar.
-One commonality is that they are all performed by a pair of dancers, and they are danced in “closed hold”.
-In the closed [...]
+There were some notable people who were instrumental in the development and promotion of modern ballroom dance including Josephine Bradley, the ‘First Lady’ and world class champion of ballroom dance; GK Anderson who founded the English style; Lady Humphries who helped establish the Modern Ballroom Dance Faculty of the Imperial Society; and Alex Moore who contributed to the writing of Technique of Ballroom Dancing.
+Pre 18th Century The majority of the dances in this time were either court dances or country dances.
+In the court dances there was little physical contact between the dancers and were very proper in form with feet turned-out and other very specific ways.
+They also had very elaborate routines with bows and curtsies to keep a conversation going between the two dancers.
+Finally at the beginning of the 18th century people began to add in what is called the closed hold.
+The Closed Hold The dance moves in modern ballroom dancing have now been standardized, and presently, a dancer needs to pass several levels to be considered a master of [...]